macbookandrew/wp-youtube-live/readme.txt

 You can also enable auto-refresh to automatically check for a live video every 30 seconds (warning: will increase server load, so use with caution).

-By default, the server will check YouTube’s API and then cache that response for 30 seconds before checking the API again.
-If auto-refresh is enabled, clients will check against your server every 30 seconds and likely will hit that cache as well, so it can potentially take up to 60 seconds before a client will get a live video.
+By default, the server will check YouTube’s API and then cache that response for 15 minutes before checking the API again (you may change this value in the admin settings).
+If auto-refresh is enabled, clients will check against your server every 30 seconds and likely will hit that cache as well, so it can potentially take up to 16 minutes before a client will get a live video.

 The length of both caches can be changed using the `wp_youtube_live_transient_timeout` filter (see below for more information).